kodecocodes/swift-algorithm-club/Quicksort/README.markdown

 Now the middle element is `1` and that gives the same lousy results as in the previous example.

-Ideally, the pivot is the *median* element of the array that you're partitioning.
+Ideally, the pivot is the *median* element of the array that you're partitioning, i.e. the element that sits in the middle of the sorted array.
 Of course, you won't know what the median is until after you've sorted the array, so this is a bit of a chicken-and-egg problem.
 However, there are some tricks to choose good, if not ideal, pivots.

 One trick is "median-of-three", where you find the median of the first, middle, and last element in this subarray.
 In theory that often gives a good approximation of the true median.